Game Preview: Condors vs. Barracuda, 7 p.m.

 A PROLIFIC OFFENSE

-The Condors have the second best offense in the AHL, averaging 3.62 goals per contest.
-Wednesday was the third time the team has scored at least seven goals this season and the 10th time the team has surpassed five or more goals in a game.
+The Condors have the second best offense in the AHL, averaging 3.63 goals per contest.

 POWERED UP

-Bakersfield's power play scored for the second straight game and moved into a tie for second at 26.4% on the season.
+Bakersfield's power play scored for the third straight game and is tied for second at 26.2% on the season.

 GET TO THE THIRD